iamshahd/DLND-Bike-Sharing-Prediction/README.md

 # DLND-Bike-Sharing-Prediction
-Project 1 for Udacity's Deep Learning Nanodegree.
+This is project 1 for Udacity's Deep Learning Nanodegree.
+In this project, I built a neural network and used it to predict daily bike rental ridership.
 The data comes from the UCI Machine Learning Database.